MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 The next section of the report is the **Daily chargeback rate** section.
 This section provides the following information:

--	In the three fields above the chart (labeled "5" in the following screenshot), you can select the start and end dates to set the date range for the chart and select a country or region to view specific segments of your data for the selected date range.
+-	In the three fields above the chart, you can select the start and end dates to set the date range for the chart and select a country or region to view specific segments of your data for the selected date range.
--	In the daily chargeback rate chart (labeled "6"), the red horizontal line represents the minimum threshold of 5 chargeback basis points (bps).
+-	In the daily chargeback rate chart, the red horizontal line represents the minimum threshold of 5 chargeback basis points (bps).
 This threshold is the minimum number of labels that are required for model training.

 You should very rarely see a chargeback rate that is less than the threshold of 5 chargeback basis points (bps).
 However, if you do, you're either missing data or something is wrong with the data.
 In these cases, we recommend that you do further investigation to identify and fix the root cause.